-We also verify the long-held empirical observation that the learning rate decay of AdaGrad is too aggressive (e.g. in \cite{zeiler2012adadelta}), resulting in convergence to a poor solution.
-Finally, as noted in \cite{wilson2017marginal}, we find that using a sufficiently low learning rate for any optimizer can result in a better training loss curve, but not without significantly degrading generalization performance ($>3\%$).
+We also verify the long-held empirical observation that the learning rate decay of AdaGrad is too aggressive (e.g. in \citep{zeiler2012adadelta}), resulting in convergence to a poor solution.
+Finally, in agreement with \citep{wilson2017marginal}, we find that using a sufficiently low learning rate for any optimizer can result in a better training loss curve, but not without significantly degrading generalization ($>3\%$ worse).